This just in….the Duchess dons a pair of trousers! Scroll down for updated pics and info.

 Neither side took the outcome of the match for granted.

 You could just about determine which team was playing well merely by the expressions on the faces of those watching.

 The moods were constantly changing.

 On to what Kate wore.
 After all of the discussion wondering/wishing why Kate won’t wear trousers (as they’re known in the UK, what we in the US call ‘pants’ refers to a lady’s undergarment), she has done just that – worn trousers.
 Polka dot trousers.
 You can just see a bit of them in this picture.

 A better look.

-They are 97% cotton and 3% elastene, giving the trousers just a bit of stretch for ease of movement and comfort when sitting; the material seems to have some texture, very fine wales.
-Design elements include a fit sitting just below the natural waist, angled front pockets, besom packets on the back (I think, it was tough to tell from the photos) and button-through tab belt loops.
+They are 97% cotton and 3% elastane, giving the trousers just a bit of stretch for ease of movement and comfort when sitting; the material seems to have some texture, very fine wales.
+Design elements include a fit sitting just below the natural waist, angled front pockets, besom pockets on the back (I think, it was tough to tell from the photos), and button-through tab belt loops.
 The belt shown in the photos is also included with the trousers.

 She carried/wore the red scarf we first saw in Canada, and then again on Christmas 2012.
 (Red is the Welsh team color.)

 It is widely believed to be a Hugo Boss piece, although this has never been officially confirmed.